 Did you ever have to drive to your rental building to deal with a tenant's complaint?
 Or maybe you went to a store to get something from your rental property repaired?
 The good news is you can get a rent tax deduction on all this rental activity related to travel.
 All you have to do is add these expenses to the property's tax basis and depreciate them over the years.

-As for the vehicle that you use for these trips, you can either use the standard mileage rate according to the or subtract your actual costs.
+As for the vehicle that you use for these trips, you can either use the standard mileage rate according to the IRS website or subtract your actual costs.
 However, if you make overnight trips for your rental activity, make sure to document all your expenses as the IRS may closely scrutinize rent tax deductions from your overnight travel.

 Luckily for all homeowners, any type of insurance is deductible because it is considered an ordinary and essential rental property expense.
 Basic homeowners insurance, as well as specific peril and liability insurance, are all eligible for the deduction.
 Do you have employees?
 You can deduct the cost of their workers' compensation and health insurance too.